 [“Day After May Day” from Living in the Love Economy, 2014]

 Make friends with this poet. her embrace contains multitudes, cities.

 Jones’ website, where she maintains an extensive blog, also has links to her published work:

 W. Luther Jett is a native of Montgomery County, Maryland and a retired special educator.
 His poetry has been published in numerous journals as well as several anthologies.
 He is the author of four poetry chapbooks: Little Wars (Kelsay Books, 2021), Not Quite: Poems Written in Search of My Father, (Finishing Line Press, 2015), Our Situation, (Prolific Press, 2018), and Everyone Disappears, (Finishing Line Press, 2020).
-A fourth chapbook, Little Wars, is slated for release by Kelsay Books in June, 2021.
 To read more by this author: "Recessional," The Wartime Issue, Vol. 7:2, Spring 2006.
 To read more by this author: "Recessional," The Wartime Issue, Vol. 7:2, Spring 2006.